thisisayushs/SerenityStops/README.md

 ## Technologies Used

-SwiftUI: Modern UI development for iOS.
+SwiftUI: Modern interface development for Apple Platforms.

 MapKit: Displays serene stops on a map.